 “I had a very clear vision that I wanted to revolutionise the cosmetics industry, a lofty goal for a 28-year-old” – Jo Horgan.

-Mecca Cosmetics is now the largest cosmetic retailer by sales in Australia with revenues of A$538 million in 2019 from over 100 Australian and New Zealand stores.
+Mecca Cosmetics is now the largest cosmetic retailer by sales in Australia with annual revenues of around $1 billion in 2023 from over 108 Australian and New Zealand stores.
+Its Sydney outlet is said to be the largest beauty store in the southern hemisphere.
 Mecca Cosmetics has also expanded into China in partnership with the Alibaba Group.

 Jo Horgan was the EY Entrepreneur of The Year 2018 Australia Award winner.